 - you are a married or divorced parent and you have a court order giving you custody.
 The custody order can be part of a divorce, separate support, complaint for custody, or 209A Protective Order.

 - If you are married and there is no court order of custody, then both parents have physical custody.
 It is not a crime for the other parent to leave the home with the child if you are married to him and there is no court order of custody.

 Legal custody is different from physical custody.
-If a court gave you sole physical custody, then the other parent cannot take the child from your home outside his visitation hours.
+If a court gave you sole physical custody, then the other parent cannot take the child from your home outside his parenting time or visitation hours.
 It does not matter if he has joint legal custody.
 If he does not have physical custody and he tries to take your child, then he may be guilty of “parental kidnapping” or "custodial interference."
-If you have court-ordered physical custody, and the other parent takes your child without your permission when it is not his visitation time, or if he refuses to return your child after visitation, this may be kidnapping.
+If you have court-ordered physical custody, and the other parent takes your child without your permission when it is not his parenting or visitation time, or if he refuses to return your child after visitation, this may be kidnapping.

 What can I do if the other parent kidnaps my child?

 If you are the only parent with physical custody of your child, it is kidnapping for the other parent to take your child outside of his visiting hours without your permission.
 If the other parent kidnaps your child, you can do any or all of the following things:

 - Call the police.
 The police can file criminal charges.
 The police can also activate the Amber Alert system, to help find missing children.